The Garden Grazer

 Storing

-Vegan bulgur vegetable chili in a white bowl with avocado
+Vegan bulgur chili served in a white bowl with fresh cilantro on a wooden table

-A satisfying vegan chili filled with hearty bulgur, beans, and vegetables.
-Simple to prepare, and so warm and nourishing!
-Great served with avocado.
+This ultra-satisfying meatless chili is brimming with hearty bulgur, beans, and vegetables.
+It's easy to prepare and great served with avocado!

 Print Recipe Pin Recipe Comment